 Yes they can, but you will want to be sure it is a valid job offer.
 On the date the worker commences vocational plan development, the department or self insured employer shall also inform the employer in writing of the employer’s right to make a valid return-to-work offer during the first fifteen days following the commencement of vocational plan development.
 To be valid the offer must be for bona fide gainful employment with the employer of injury, consistent with the workers documented physical and mental restrictions.

 If this happens time loss money will be cut off effective on the starting date for the job without regard to whether the worker accepts the return-to-work offer.

 If your employer offers a bogus job and you think he will fire you as soon as you return to work or the claim closes, talk to an attorney.

-Workers should start thinking early about their vocational futures and take the lead in investigation of alternative types of employment.
-When injured workers understand early on in the process that L&I job retraining benefits are available, they can focus on successful alternatives
+Workers should start thinking early about their vocational futures and take the lead to investigate alternative types of employment.
+When injured workers understand early on in the process that L&I job retraining benefits are available, they can focus on successful schooling alternatives

 The vocational benefits law is set out in RCW 51.32.099